bgant/micropython-power-price/README.md

 ![Image](images/power.png)

-Detailed instructions for setting up an ESP32 or TinyPICO are at the top of the main.py script.
-Everything is written for Central Daylight Time (CDT) and Central Standar Time (CST).
+Detailed instructions for setting up an ESP32 or TinyPICO with these script are in the top of the main.py script.

+Everything is written for Central Daylight Time (CDT) and Central Standard Time (CST).